 Bologna – an Italian holiday destination for petrol heads

 Bologna is the home of fresh pasta!
 A city that’s retained most of its authenticity through medieval and 16th-century architecture.
 However, it’s not just a historical Italian city with buzzing markets.
 Its well-known title is ‘the land of the motors’.
 Bologna holds this name, due to the number of motor companies and manufacturers that were established in the surrounding area, such as Maserati.
 To plan the perfect Italian holiday for petrol heads take the motor valley tour.
 It includes visits to the Museum Ferruccio Lamborghini in Funo, as well as the venue for the most important motor races in Italy.

 Travel insurance for an Italian Holiday

 Have we given you enough destinations in Italy to plot and plan an Italian adventure?
-Maybe you’ll visit one destination – or take the opportunity to venture to more!
+Maybe you’ll visit one destination, take the opportunity to venture to more, or go last minute!
 Either way, discover Italy’s true culture and character with confidence with Free Spirit Travel Insurance.
 With Coronavirus Cover included with all policies – from single to multiple trips throughout the year – we’re happy to give you the freedom to travel when you’re ready to do so.